2019 Tokyo car attack

-The 2019 Tokyo car attack was a vehicle-ramming attack that occurred on January 1, 2019, in Tokyo, Japan.
+A vehicle-ramming attack occurred on January 1, 2019, in Tokyo, Japan.
 21-year-old Kazuhiro Kusakabe told authorities he intentionally rammed into pedestrians crowded on narrow Takeshita Street in the Harajuku district as a terrorist attack in retaliation for the execution of Aum Shinrikyo doomsday cult members.
 The New Year's Day attack left eight injured.
 A ninth person was also directly injured by the driver.
 Kusakabe said he initially planned an arson attack by spreading kerosene with a high-pressure washer on the crowd at the nearby Meiji Shrine but found that vehicles were not permitted there.

 Kusakabe was subsequently convicted of attempted murder in connection with the attack.
 He was sentenced to 18 years in prison.

 Attack

 The attack occurred shortly after midnight.
 A car collided with people on Takeshita Street in the Harajuku district, Shibuya ward, Tokyo.
 The incident occurred close to Meiji Shrine, one of the largest Shinto shrines in Japan.
 The street was closed to traffic at the time due to New Year's celebrations.
 The perpetrator entered the street through a gap in the police barricade near the end facing Meiji-dori street and drove 140 meters the wrong way down the street, hitting eight men aged 19–51, and then crashing into a building.
 The vehicle used in the attack was a rental Daihatsu Move with Osaka license plates.
 The perpetrator fled the scene, but 20 or 30 minutes later, he was found by police in nearby Yoyogi Park.

 A 30-liter tank of kerosene was also found inside the vehicle, along with a pressure washer.
 There was no fire reported.